saschiwy/MovieSort/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JBK73YUVW7MGW&source=url)

-# FileSort
+# MovieSort
 Still under deployment, neither the software nor the documentation is finished yet.

 ## Summary
-FileSort is a tool to automatically move video and tv-show files.
+MovieSort is a tool to automatically move video and tv-show files.
 Therefore, it uses [The Movie Database](https://www.themoviedb.org/) to fetch the movie data online.
 The software is written in Python.

 ## Features
 - Parse filenames in a defined folder and subfolders